Rajith Kumar

-Rajith Kumar R. is an Indian lecturer, actor and Bigg Boss (Malayalam season 2) participant from Kerala who has won numerous awards for television programs and also social activist.
+Rajith Kumar R. is an Indian lecturer, public speaker and actor from Kerala who worked at the Department of Botany, Sree Sankara College, Kalady.

-A lecturer at the Department of Botany, Sree Sankara College, Kalady, he gained attention in 2013 for making misogynistic comments during a speech he made to a group of female students as an invited speaker at the Government Women's College, Thiruvananthapuram.
-The incident led to a backlash against him as well as the college authorities who had invited him.
-He has since made multiple comments that were criticized for being sexist, transphobic, unscientific and insensitive to people with disabilities.
-These include claiming that women who wear jeans give birth to transgender children and that rebellious parents would have autistic children.
+In 2013, he gained attention for his making misogynistic comments during a speech at the Government Women's College, Thiruvananthapuram.
+This incident led to a backlash against him as well as the college authorities who had invited him.
+He has since made multiple comments that were criticized for being sexist, transphobic, unscientific and insensitive to people with disabilities which include claiming that women who wear jeans give birth to transgender children and that rebellious parents would have autistic children.

 Life and career

 Born in Attingal in Thiruvananthapuram district of Kerala, Rajith Kumar graduated with a Bachelor of Science (BSc.) in Botany from Mar Ivanios College, Thiruvananthapuram and a Masters of Science (MSc.) in Botany from N. S. S. College, Pandalam (with first rank).
 He then completed a Master of Philosophy (M. Phil) in cytogenetics and Doctor of Philosophy (PhD) in microbiology (with gold medal).
 He also has a Bachelor of Education (BEd) degree in natural science, a bachelor's degree in library and information science (BLIS), a master's degree (M.S) in psychotherapy, and a diploma in Vedanta.
 He has also passed the UGC NET examination.

 He was a former teacher at Government Model Boys Higher Secondary School, Attingal and now works as a Junior Lecturer at the Department of Botany at Sree Sankara College, Kalady.
 He has authored several books and was awarded the Samoohya Saksharatha Prathibha Award by Kerala State Literacy Mission Authority, Government of Kerala.